MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/migrate-unisys-dorado-mainframe-apps-with-astadia-and-micro-focus-content.md

 - Database management systems (**E**) follow the eXtended Architecture (XA) specification.
 Mainframes use relational database systems like RDMS and network-based database systems like DMS II and DMS.
 The new architecture migrates legacy database structures to SQL Database, which provides DR and HA capabilities.

-- Mainframe file structures include CIFS, flat files, and virtual tape.
+- Mainframe file structures include Common Internet File System (CIFS), flat files, and virtual tape.
 These file structures map easily to Azure data constructs within structured files or Blob Storage (**F**).
 Data Factory provides a modern PaaS data transformation service that fully integrates with this architecture pattern.

 ### Components